Vega, Gijón

 Vega is a parish of the municipality of Gijón / Xixón, in Asturias, Spain.

-Its population was 3,507 in 2012.
+Its population was 3,484 in 2016.

-Vega is a residential and rural area, bordering with the districts of Granda, Castiello Bernueces, Santurio, Caldones, Llavandera y Samartín de Güerces.
+Vega is a residential and rural area, bordering with the districts of Granda, Castiello Bernueces, Santurio, Caldones, Llavandera, and Samartín de Güerces.

-The famous La Camocha coal mine (closed 2007) was located in Vega.
+The La Camocha coal mine (closed 2007) was located in Vega.
 The mining town of La Camocha (including El Vaticano and Ciudad Virginia barrios) is located in the mine surroundings.